TEB-model/teb/README.txt

       This program is the main driver of this driver version of TEB.
       You can modify the values of the urban parameters (where indicated, from line 530 to line 865).

+'src_struct' directory contains the modules defining the several fortran structures
+      used to group the TEB variables (and hence limit the number of arguments in all teb subroutines).
+It also contains the teb_garden_struct.F90, bem_morpho_struct.F90 and window_data_struct.F90 called from the main program driver.F90.
+The
+      teb_garden_struct.F90 routine stores all the variables defined in the driver into the variables of the fortran structures, before calling the physical routine teb_garden.F90.

 'src_solar' directory contains a simplified sky model, that is in SURFEX, to
       estimate the part of the diffuse solar radiation that is near solar direction.